QMCPACK/qmcpack/src/io/hdf/README.md

 `hdf_hyperslab.h` supports hyperslab selection in filespace.
 In production.

-`hdf_double_hyperslab.h` supports hyperslab selection in both filespace and memory space.
-Not completed yet due to limited demand.

 `hdf_hyperslab` reads from  and writes into data containers which requires `../type_traits/container_traits.h` to support features like resizing containers.